nexus-code/practica-react-avanzado/README.md

 Specifications in Práctica Wallakeep Redux.pdf

-## Structure and components overview

 ### Redux
 Storage register user as "user" and advert list as "ads"

 ### Hooks
-Hooks are used in /register
+Hooks are used in /register and useForm

-useForm component also uses them
+## test
+use npm run test

 ### More info
 See previous version in https://github.com/nexus-code/practica-fundamentos-react